riccoarntz/scroll-tracker-component-manager/README.md

 * enterView - MethodName of the component which is triggered when the component is within the viewport.
 * leaveView - MethodName of the component which is triggered when the component has left the viewport.
-* beyondView - MethodName of the component which is triggered when the scrollbar is dragged down super fast while the default enterView method was not triggered.
+* beyondView - MethodName of the component which is triggered everytime it is already scrolled passed a component, or when you would load a page while the scrollbar is already at the bottom or passed a component.
 * enterViewThreshold - PropertyName of the component that contains a number between 0 - 1.
 Setting this number to for example 0.5 will trigger the enterView method when the component is already visible for 50% within your viewport.
+* hasEntered - PropertyName of the component that should is by default set to false.
+Will be set to value if it has passed the viewport once already.
 * componentId - PropertyName of the component that should contain a unique string for each added component.
 * setDebugLabel - Enable/Disable visible scroll-tracker-points for each component, this will allow to you see when the transitionIn/Out is called.